Yandex Cloud

 • Select the Cloud and Folder where the data source is located.

-• Select a bucket or create a new one.
+• Select an existing bucket or create a new one.

-• Select or create a service account with the storage.viewer role you will use to access the data.
+• Select an existing service account or create a new one.
+Assign it the storage.viewer role required to access the data.

 To use a service account, the iam.serviceAccounts.user role is required.

-• Directory: Directory with the Hadoop folder in the selected bucket.
+• Directory: Directory containing the Hadoop directory inside the selected bucket.

 6. Click Create.